Gyermekvasút (Budapest Children's Railway)

 Maximum speed

-20 km/h (intentionally slow for scenic appreciation)
+20 km/h (intentionally slow for scenic appreciation and child-crew safety)

 Number of stations

-Carriage type
+Carriage types

 Quick Facts